-You can communicate with your patients using a free digital fax and message services which are HIPAA compliant and secure.
+You can communicate with your patients using free digital fax and message services that are HIPAA compliant and secure.
 Another useful tool displays your clinic’s number when you call patients from your personal phone.

 LinkedIn- connecting you to the world

 LinkedIn is the world’s most extensive professional network with over 600 million registered professionals across different industries.
 It is a low-threat, low-investment, high-yield action plan for doctors.
 Unlike different reviews and rating sites, catering only to healthcare professionals, LinkedIn profiles provide more control over how you or your practice appears in the public domain.